tokensmith/otter/quick-start/README.md

 # Quick Start
-This is an application that shows how to configure otter and render a hello world template.
+This is an application that shows how to configure otter and render a simple template.
 For a more complete application head over to the example application.

 The following are in the project.